 East

 Wildcat Mountain, tucked away in Pinkham Notch, New Hampshire, remains a classic ski area today for East Coast skiers, and with a price that’s just right.
 Wildcat has 225 skiable acres, ranging from beginner to advanced, and is one of the steepest mountains on the East Coast with a vertical drop of 2,112 feet.
 Ski or ride the longest summit-to-base novice trail here, running for 2.75 miles and featuring plenty of views along the way.
 Wildcat Mountain is now on the Epic Pass, and even if you’re not a pass holder, you can ski for less than $100.
 Save up to 50% when you purchase an Epic Day Pass early.
 It’s flexible, so you don’t have to select a specific day.
-You can ski for less than $75 going this route versus a 1-day lift ticket that’s around $135.
+You can ski for less than $75 going this route versus a 1-day lift ticket that’ll be more than $100.

 » View Wildcat Mountain Lodging Options